F3-Nation/f3-nation-slack-bot/README.md

 You should be off to the races!
 Try opening `/f3-nation-settings` to start building a dummy region.
 Changes you make to python files will trigger a reload of the app.
 Use Ctrl-C in your terminal to kill the app and localtunnel.
 The unique localtunnel url is now saved to your `.env` file, so the url should remain the same for future app starts.

+7. **(Optional) Configure your environment for debugging**:

+    a) Set the *SOCKET_MODE* environment variable to *true*

+    b) Enable enable socket mode in your development Slack app

+    c) Remove all urls from your slash commands in your dev app.
+If you find difficulty in editing the urls, delete the existing ones and recreate them without urls.
+In order to operate in socket mode, you cannot have a url set for the slash command you are trying to debug.

+    d) Hit *F5* to start debugger.
+Set a breakpoint where you want the code to break.
+To start, it's best to set a breakpoint on the first line of the *main_response* function.

+    e) Go to your dev app and perform an action.
+Your IDE should take focus and allow you to step through the code line-by-line (or however you wish).
+Note that any action taken will likely fail, due to the 3 second response requirement.
+This should not be an issue for development purposes.
+The idea is to be able to inspect the state of the application as you step through.
+If you wish to actually make a change, just stop the debugger or quickly *F5* through to the end before the 3 second timeout.

   ### What Happens on Container Build

   1. **Database Service** (`db`): PostgreSQL 16 starts up